-Breast lift plastic surgery illustrations
+Northern Virginia Breast lift surgery illustrations

 So a breast lift and breast reduction will both raise the structures of the breast, but only a breast reduction will make the breast significantly smaller.
 To complicated things just a bit, during a breast lift some breast tissue and fat can be removed for shape or breast symmetry.
 So technically speaking a breast lift can also reduce a breast’s volume but it is not to the same degree of reduction compared to a breast reduction.
-It is this degree of volume reduction via significant breast gland and fat removal that distiguishes a breast lift from a breast reduction.
+It is this degree of volume reduction via significant breast gland and fat removal that distinguishes a breast lift from a breast reduction.

-This 3-D illustration depicts the higher positioned breast gland.
+The fifth of the Northern Virginia breast lift surgery illustrations depicts the higher positioned breast gland.
 The two sides (pillars) of the breast that are now essentially hanging over the central area of the breast will also be raised.
 These pillars are rotated towards the middle of the breast and raised as well.
 The stitch that remains for this illustration is to depict the ‘midline’ of the breast.

-In a breast reduction, all of these steps are very similiar.
+In a Northern Virginia breast reduction, all of these steps are very similar.
 The main difference is that the lower aspects of the breast after they have been mobilized are cut away.
 The removal of the breast gland and fat results in the breast reduction.
 This removing of the breast tissue actually occurs after the second step of these illustrations.
 It has been placed here to avoid confusion.